-In September 2004, Barrington Capital Corporation, through an alleged successor in interest, Sandburg Financial Corporation (both entities with whom the Company has never had any dealings) served a Notice of Motion ("Motion") on the Company and each of its subsidiaries as well as on a number of other unrelated entities and individuals.
-The Motion seeks to amend a default judgment granted against a completely unconnected company, Hansen Foods, Inc., to add the Company and its subsidiary companies, as well as the other entities and individuals cited, as judgment debtors.
+In September 2004, Barrington, through an alleged successor in interest, Sandburg (both entities with whom the Company has never had any dealings) served a Motion on the Company and each of its subsidiaries, as well as on a number of other unrelated entities and individuals.
+The Motion sought to amend a default judgment granted against a completely unconnected company, Hansen Foods, Inc., to add the Company and its subsidiary companies, as well as the other entities and individuals cited, as judgment debtors.
 The default judgment was entered on February 15, 1996, for \$7,626,000 plus legal interest and attorneys' fees in the sum of \$211,000 arising out of a breach of contract claim that allegedly occurred in the 1980s.
-Barrington Capital Corporation's/Sandburg Financial Corporation's claim is based on the misconceived and unsubstantiated theory that the Company and its subsidiaries are alter egos and/or successors of Hansen Foods, Inc. In management's opinion, the Motion is based on demonstrably false allegations and misstated legal propositions and it lacks any substantial supporting evidence.
-The Company and its subsidiaries are vigorously opposing the Motion and believe that the Motion is without any merit.
-The Company does not believe the Motion will have a material adverse effect on the financial condition of the Company.
+The Barrington /Sandburg claim was based on the misconceived and unsubstantiated theory that the Company and its subsidiaries are alter egos and/or successors of Hansen Foods, Inc. In management's opinion, the Motion was based on demonstrably false allegations and misstated legal propositions, and lacked any substantial supporting evidence.
+The Company and its subsidiaries vigorously opposed the Motion.
+On June 16, 2006, Barrington/Sandburg withdrew the Motion.
+Consequently, no proceedings are now pending against the Company by Barrington/Sandburg.